marc-cr1810/zephyr/ideas.md

 - **True Parallel OOP:** Object-oriented code can now execute in parallel using spawn
 - **Seamless Integration:** All async patterns work consistently across programming paradigms

-The implementation now covers **all major async programming patterns** and integrates seamlessly with existing language features, making GeminiLang a fully-featured async programming language.
+The implementation now covers **all major async programming patterns** and integrates seamlessly with existing language features, making Zephyr a fully-featured async programming language.

 ---